jpuigsegur/spring-cloud-netflix-sample/README.md

 - Circuit breaker using Hystrix
 - Real time monitoring using Hystrix Dashboard + Turbine
 - Log correlation using sleuth

+We also use other interesting technologies

 - Swagger to document microservices API
+- Examples on how to serialize and document new java.time classes

 There are two maven profiles defined to choose between consul and Eureka.
 Eureka profile is active by default.